hadjTahar/scorch-engine/README.md

 ## What is scorch-engine

-A cross platform game engine/framework, that can be used to develop both 2D and 3D using.
+A cross platform game engine/framework, that can be used to develop both 2D and 3D apps using.

 It’s a game engine and an application development framework, using open source C++ libraries:

 ### Vendors:

-- SDL3: for windowing
+- SDL3: For windowing
 - SKIA: 2D canvas
-- Google-filament: for 3D
+- Google-filament: For 3D rendering
-- Flecs-ECS
+- Flecs: For ECS
-- Yoga-Flex-Layout
+- Yoga-Flex: Layouts

 For a complete list check the "vendors" folder.